The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 ### The Team

-The organization is divided into several teams, with each one having a different set of privileges and parent teams.
+The organization is divided into three teams, with each one having a different set of privileges and parent teams.

 #### The Grand Campaign Team